Differentially Private Learning Needs Hidden State (Or Much Faster Convergence): Conclusions and Discussion

-Our paper proves new converging last-iterate privacy bound for noisy mini-batch gradient descent on strongly convex smooth loss functions.
-The bound extends the previous privacy dynamics bound for noisy gradient descent~\cite{chourasia2021differential} to the mini-batch setting, by proving novel bounds for the additional privacy amplification (by post-processing and subsampling) during training.
-We evaluate the privacy accuracy tradeoff for various learning tasks (under fixed privacy budget) under our improved privacy dynamics bound as well as the DP-SGD analysis, and show that when the training process suffers from a slow convergence (i.e. requires a large number of iterations to reach stable accuracy), our privacy dynamics analysis faciliates better accuracy than the SOTA accuracy under composition-based privacy analysis of the DP-SGD algorithm.
-This shows that to achieve the optimal privacy accuracy tradeoff, differentially private learning needs last-iterate privay bound (under slow training convergence) or significantly faster convergence (under which the composition-based analysis is tighter).
+We prove a novel converging last-iterate privacy bound for noisy stochastic mini-batch gradient descent on strongly convex smooth loss functions.
+Our bound substantially improves the prior privacy dynamics bound for noisy GD~\cite{chourasia2021differential}, by proving novel bounds for the additional privacy amplification (by randomized post-processing and sub-sampling) during training with stochastic mini-batches.
+Our results show that to obtain tighter privacy bound (thus achieving better privacy accuracy trade-off), differentially private learning algorithms needs to be evaluated by a last-iterate privacy bound, unless it has a very fast convergence (under which, due to the small number of epochs, the cost of composition bound is not significant).

+\paragraphbe{Future Work and Other Related Work} For iteratively resampling a mini-batch of fixed size without replacement, there is room for improving our hidden-state privacy amplification bound~\cref{thm:amp_samp_wo_replacement} under smaller batch size $b$, because under \emph{one} sampling without replacement step, the best known amplification rate is as small as $O(\frac{b^2}{n^2})$~\cite{balle2019privacy,wang2019subsampled}.
+This suggests possibility for a better \emph{hidden-state} privacy amplification bound (without using composition) for multiple steps of~sub-sampling.

+In our current analysis, strong convexity and smoothness of the loss functions are \emph{necessary conditions} for obtaining a \emph{converging} hidden-state R\'enyi DP bound.
+More specifically, strong convexity and smoothness ensure that log-Sobolev inequality with constant $c$ (which is a condition required by Lemma~\ref{lem:recursive}) holds throughout the training process (i.e. after any number of epochs $k$ and iterations $j$).
+A recent work~\citet{altschuler2022privacy} consider constrained optimization problem where $\theta$ is optimized over a bounded set with finite $\ell_2$ diameter (rather than the unconstrained parameter space $\mathbb{R}^d$ considered in this paper).
+Under such setting, they prove that convexity (instead of strong convexity) and smoothness of the loss functions suffice to enable a time-independent R\'enyi DP bound for noisy SGD.
+However, it remains an important open problem to further relax the convexity and smoothness conditions for proving converging R\'enyi DP bound.

+One of the most important motivation for studying hidden-state R\'enyi DP bound in this paper, is that most State-of-the-art privacy accuracy trade-off for differentially private learning are achieved via the last-iterate model (instead of average of iterates).
+However, in terms of theoretical privacy utility trade-off, prior works~\cite{bassily2014private,bassily2019private} prove that the average of iterates achieves optimal privacy-utility trade-off in certain regimes.
+For convex stochastic optimization, by exploiting the privacy amplification of last-iterate, recent works~\cite{feldman2020private,chourasia2021differential,ganesh2022langevin} prove that last-iterate also achieves asymptotically optimal privacy-utility trade-off (for appropriate choice of step sizes or continuous-time algorithm).
+Therefore, it remains an interesting open problem as to whether last-iterate or average of iterate enables better (non-assymptotic) privacy accuracy trade-off.